Azure-Samples/active-directory-verifiable-credentials-dotnet/5-onboard-with-tap/README.md

 description: "A code sample demonstrating verification of verifiable credentials and based on that onboarding new employees to Entra ID."
 urlFragment: "4-asp-net-core-api-verify-and-onboard"
 ---
-# Verified ID Code Sample for Onboarding a New Hire ith Temporary Access Pass
+# Verified ID Code Sample for Onboarding a New Hire with Temporary Access Pass

 This sample is show casing onboarding a new hire with the use of [Temporary Access Pass](https://learn.microsoft.com/en-us/entra/identity/authentication/howto-authentication-temporary-access-pass) to remotely gain access to their corporate account.

 ## About this sample

-This sample uses several technoligies put together to provide an end-to-end solution for onboarding a new user remotly and give them access o their corporate account.
+This sample uses several technologies put together to provide an end-to-end solution for onboarding a new user remotly and give them access to their corporate account.
 It.
 A manager or HR representative creates the Entra ID user account, notifies the new hire via sending an onboarding email to their private email with a link.
 The new hire can then onboard and setup their account using TrueIdentity (fictious Identity Verification Provider) and use [Temporary Access Pass](https://learn.microsoft.com/en-us/entra/identity/authentication/howto-authentication-temporary-access-pass) to gain access to their new account.
 The sample uses [Microsoft Graph client](https://learn.microsoft.com/en-us/graph/sdks/create-client?tabs=csharp) to interact with Entra Id and create the user profile and create the TAP code.